 As part of your monitoring plan, make sure you have a clear pathway of escalation, so your business colleagues and clients know who to talk to if an issue arises.
-Also ensure appropriate alerts are set up, and the appropriate people are notified if something goes wrong.
+Additionally, ensure appropriate alerts are set up so the relevant people are notified if something goes wrong.

-DPA is designed for performance monitoring, analysis, and tuning, and can work to determine a clear performance picture as well as facilitate troubleshooting.
+DPA is designed for performance monitoring, analysis, and tuning, and it can help give you a clear performance picture and facilitate troubleshooting.
 It also works with historical data to help you see where performance is headed and how your system is trending.
 It uses machine learning processes to detect anomalies, so you’re alerted to database performance or security issues as soon as something unusual occurs.
 With DPA, you can also analyze your RDS, Aurora, MySQL, and SQL Server instances and compare performance metrics.

-Once you have your analyzer set up, test each database under normal performance conditions, as well as at various times and under different loads.
+Once your analyzer is set up, test each database under normal performance conditions, at various times, and under different loads.
 Consider storing historical monitoring data for a set time so you can get a decent snapshot of how one database is performing before comparing it to the others.